BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 When you specify the value as a percentage it may not map to an exact number of Pods.
 If you have 7 Pods and you set minAvailable to "50%", it's not immediately obvious whether that means 3 Pods or 4 Pods must be available.
 OpenShift will round up to the nearest integer, so in this case, 4 Pods must be available.

 A maxUnavailable of 0% or 0 or a minAvailable of 100% or equal to the number of replicas is permitted but can block nodes from being drained.
+It will also generate alerts for the Operations team who will contact you asking for it to be adjusted.

 Lets create a pod disruption budget where we always want at least 1 Nginx pod to be available for our deployment.
 Apply the following config to your project.